usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-a-queue.rst

    .. group-tab:: GUI

       In the Dioptra GUI, navigate to the **Entrypoints** tab.
-Click one of the existing entrypoints to add the newly created queue to.
+Select an existing entrypoint in the same group as the queue.

       Under **Basic Info**, select the queue you just created for **Queues**.
       Click **Submit Entrypoint** when finished.